zowe/docs-site/docs/user-guide/install-nodejs-zos.md

 # Installing Node.js on z/OS

 Before you install Zowe&trade;, you must install IBM SDK for Node.js on the same z/OS server that hosts the Zowe Application Server.
+To install Node.js for Zowe, you can follow the steps in this topic or in the IBM SDK for Node.js - z/OS documentation.

+**Note:** If you follow the steps in the Node.js documentation to install Node.js, you do **NOT** need to install Python, Make, Perl, or C/C++ runtime or compiler, which might be listed as prerequisites there.
+These software packages are **NOT** required by Zowe.
+If you can execute `node --version` successfully, you have installed the prerequisites required by Zowe.

 ## How to obtain IBM SDK for Node.js - z/OS